 A DC-rated fuse (not a circuit breaker) must be placed first in series with the battery starting at the positive connection within each battery enclosure.
+Both leads to the fuse must be mechanically constrained to battery enclosure using a fuse block.
 The fuse rating must not exceed 200% of the maximum expected current draw or 75% of the rated wire current capacity.
 It must be rated to break the Fault Current due to a shorted pack and protect the relay or switch.
 (High Speed or Fast Acting Semiconductor Type Fuse)